 Character development—focused on honesty, integrity, and kindness—forms the fabric of my teaching philosophy.
-I embrace an open pedagogy to enable learners in becoming creators of knowledge and critical thinkers who welcome uncertainty.
-To advance this vision, I provide a relaxed atmosphere where every student can enjoy the journey of learning through explorations of the wonders of natural phenomena or the richness of intellectual creations.
+I embrace an open pedagogy to enable learners in becoming creators of knowledge and critical thinkers.
+To advance this vision, I provide a relaxed atmosphere where every student can enjoy the journey of learning through explorations of the wonders of natural phenomena or via the richness of intellectual creations.

-I returned to my position in Puerto Rico in 2014, and decided to leave in 2015 to teach at the North Carolina School of Science and Mathematics (NCSSM).
+I returned to my position in Puerto Rico in 2014, but decided to resign in 2015 to teach at the North Carolina School of Science and Mathematics (NCSSM).
 There, I produced two series of short videos.

 In 2016-2017, I taught at three different prisons in North Carolina, through UNC’s correctional education program.

 In 2017, I moved to Georgia to teach at South Gwinnett High School, a Title I school in metro Atlanta.
-I also work as an educational consultant, more prominently, as the Director of Festivals for the Julia Robinson Mathematics Festival.
+During this time, I also began working as an educational consultant, more prominently, as the Director of Festivals for the Julia Robinson Mathematics Festival (JRMF).

 In February 2019, I received the 2018 Rosenthal Prize for Innovation and Inspiration in Math Teaching awarded by the National Museum of Mathematics (MoMath).

-In May of 2019, I will relocate with my family to Florida, while expanding my national and international work with JRMF.
+In May of 2019, I relocated with my family to Florida, while expanding my national and international work with JRMF.
 In my spare time, I teach at the Alachua Learning Academy and the Bhaktivedanta Academy.